Medicare in New Jersey

 - If you worked for a railroad, you may have to apply through the Railroad Retirement Board (RRB).
 Give the RRB a call at 1-877-772-5772.

 Finding the best Medicare in New Jersey comes down to your personal needs.
-To help assess which Medicare plans will fit you, here are the two main ways you can receive Medicare: Original Medicare (Parts A and B) and Medicare Advantage (Part C).
+Start by assessing whether Original Medicare (Parts A and B) or Medicare Advantage (Part C) is the better fit for you.
 Here’s an overview of how each works:

 Original Medicare (Parts A & B)

-Enrollees often add Medicare Supplement Insurance (Medigap) and Prescription Drug Plan (Part D) to help control high out-of-pocket costs and provide medications.
+Enrollees often add Medicare Supplement Insurance (Medigap) and Prescription Drug Plan (Part D) to control out-of-pocket costs and spending on medications.

 Medicare Advantage (Part C)

-Medicare Advantage (Part C) replaces Original Medicare (Part A & B), but offers the same Part A and B benefits or coverage as Original Medicare.
-Along with receiving Part A and B benefits, Medicare Part C often bundles additional services like dental, hearing, vision and prescription drug coverage.
+Medicare Advantage (Part C) substitutes for Original Medicare (Part A & B), offering the same Part A and B benefits.
+Medicare Part C usually bundles additional services like dental, hearing, vision, and prescription drug coverage.
 Private insurance companies offer Medicare Advantage in New Jersey.
 Unlike Original Medicare, Medicare Advantage often uses provider networks.

 How Much Does Medicare Cost in NJ?

-If you’re trying to budget for Medicare plans in New Jersey, you’ll want to start with a few standard costs.
+If you’re trying to budget for Medicare plans, you’ll start with a few standard costs.
 What you’ll ultimately pay, however, comes down to your medical needs and the plan (or plans) you choose.
-Here are the standard costs you can expect to pay for Medicare in New Jersey to give you a starting point.
+As a starting point, here are the costs you can expect to pay for Medicare in 2024:

 Premium: